Luis Hernandez thinks the food and cocktail menu should play off one another.

 Known mostly for cheese and Aaron Rodgers, Wisconsin can now add another accolade to its list of achievements: drinking.
 24/7 Wall St. released a study this week naming Green Bay, Wis., the drunkest city in America.
 With around 27 percent of adults reporting they had binge-drank in the last 30 days, this number was 18 […]

 There’s a lot to love about the classic Moscow Mule.
 But do you love it enough to drink 10 pounds of it?
 Two New York City bars think you do.
 The Beach at Dream Downtown and PHD Terrace at Dream Midtown are now offering the Mega Mule, a 164-ounce version of the classic Moscow Mule cocktail, for […]

 Brought to you by Hennessy V.S.O.P Privilège and Liquor.com

 Cognac is stealing the spotlight in New York.
 Talented bartenders across the city are creating new signature cognac cocktails.
 Each recipe features rich, complex Hennessy V.S.O.P Privilège cognac—and is only available for a limited time.
 Whether you’re craving a new take on a familiar favorite or want to sip something surprising, now is time to find your new favorite cocktail in New York.

 Smoke is good.
 Treat it right.

 The Doughnut Project is notorious for its creatively designed doughnuts.
 And these days, the New York bakery is stepping up its game for liquor enthusiasts with cocktail-inspired doughnuts.
 This new series launched on April 21 and will be going on each weekend through May 21, honoring five of its favorite NYC cocktail bars.
-A specialty […]
+Advertisement A […]

 The 2017 Master of the Manhattan looks back at the competition